gnoireaux/eventmodeling.org/content/posts/what-is-event-modeling/index.md

 ### Wireframes

 To bring in the visual part of story-telling we show wireframes or web page mockups across the top.
 These can be organized in swim-lanes to show different people (or sometimes systems) interacting with our system.
-We also show any automation here with a symbol like gears to illustrate that the system is doing something.
-This has an easy to understand set of mechanics of a todo list that a process goes and does and marks items as done.
+We also show any automation here with a symbol like gears to illustrate that the system is doing something. [confusing>] This has an easy to understand set of mechanics of a todo list that a process goes and does and marks items as done.
 In our hotel example, this could be a payment system or notification system.

 ![innovation](innovate.jpg)
 <sub>[high res version](innovate_large.jpg)</sub>